 The Group's consolidated financial statements have been prepared in accordance with UK-adopted International Accounting Standards and with the requirements of the Companies Act 2006 as applicable to companies reporting under those standards.
-These financial statements have been prepared under the historical cost convention, except for financial assets and liabilities that are measured at fair values at the end of each reporting period, as explained in the accounting policies.
+These financial statements have been prepared under the historical cost convention, except for pension plan assets and financial assets and liabilities that are measured at fair values at the end of each reporting period, as explained in the accounting policies.